Go to Knowledge hub

 Correct

-Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and fight the virus
+Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and help fight the virus

 Not quite

-Correct answer: Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and fight the virus
+Correct answer: Your immunity wanes over time, and strains change; the latest vaccine helps your immune system recognize and help fight the virus

 Continue reading below

-Who should get the COVID-19 vaccine?
+Who should get a COVID-19 vaccine?

 Previously infected individuals:

 Even if you've had COVID-19, research shows that vaccination can help provide additional protection when combined with immunity from previous infection, compared to either vaccination or immunity from previous infection alone.
+Talk to your doctor or pharmacist about the best time to get a COVID-19 vaccine.

 Not recently vaccinated:

-COVID-19 vaccination safety
+COVID-19 vaccination safety and efficacy

 65+

-High-priority group
+group

 Once you receive a COVID-19 vaccine, your body begins to build protection within days.
 For most adults who’ve already received a COVID-19 vaccine, a protective response develops around 10 to 14 days after the vaccine.
-That means you won't reach peak protection against COVID-19 immediately, but your immune system will be actively preparing defenses in the background.

-2024-2025 COVID-19 vaccine: help protect yourself against COVID-19
+COVID-19 vaccine: help protect yourself against COVID-19

 Share article